MahdiAll99/MEDimage/README.md

 $ pdoc3 --http localhost:8080 -c latex_math=True MEDimage
 ```

-The documentation will be available on the *8080 localhost* vie the link http://localhost:8080.
+The documentation will be available on the *8080 localhost* via the link http://localhost:8080.

 ## 4. Project Files Organization
 ```